The water stream down the hillside of Ulfshyttan comes from 3

 a powerful change.
 The stock majority was taken over by Gerard Arfwedsson.

-The Bessemer production was closed and the company went in for using
+The Bessemer production was closed and the company started to use

 ore with low phosphor and sulfur percentage.